The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 When submitting an Ariba purchase requisition (PR) or Check Request (CR) which qualifies as a single/sole source purchase, a single/sole source procurement justification is required.
 The single/sole source nature of the purchase must be approved and verified PRIOR TO committing the university in any way, including but not limited to; purchase order issuance, pre-payment, supplier service performance, or any other similar activities.
 Signatures and dates captured on the form must reflect approval and verification prior to order, service, or invoice date.

 The single/sole source documentation must state the steps taken to determine the single/sole source’s status and those steps must be verified by the office of procurement management.
 When a sole source transaction exists, the competitive solicitation process is not utilized.
 The single/sole source supplier is required, however, to submit its proposal or quotation in writing.
-Additionally, the single/sole source nature of a purchase does not preclude procurement management from engaging in additional negotiations with the single/sole source supplier on terms and conditions, pricing, or other procurement related activities which may benefit the university.
+Additionally, the single/sole source nature of a purchase does not preclude procurement services from engaging in additional negotiations with the single/sole source supplier on terms and conditions, pricing, or other procurement related activities which may benefit the university.

 This justification must be submitted by attaching an authorized sole source form to the Ariba PR or CR.